What does dinner time look like in your house? Do you see your own family tradition reflected in children’s books?

 Here’s a photo series of Americans eating dinner — a significant proportion are in the sitting room rather than at a table, though does skew towards table when people eat as a family rather than as a couple or alone.
 (Kids are messy, which is one good reason to eat in the kitchen, or on a hard floor.)

-And here’s a series of Brits eating dinner, which includes a tea trolley.
+And here’s a series of British people eating dinner, which includes a tea trolley.
 I did actually see that in use when I worked at a high school in England.
 Each morning the principal ordered breakfast which was delivered to him on a trolley.
 Coming from New Zealand, this struck me as foreign.

 In Australia, Annabel Crabb made a series about the history of Australian life, with emphasis on food.
 The images look more staged than you’d want in a typical picture book, but a lot of thought has gone into the colour palette, which can be inspiring for illustrators.